-The CalFire model uses zones around a house: an “ember-resistant” zone extending five feet from the structure, called Zone 0; a wider inner zone extending 30 feet out, Zone 1; and an outer zone, extending from 30 feet to 100 feet, Zone 2.
+The CalFire model uses zones around a house: a new “ember-resistant” zone extending five feet from the structure, called Zone 0; a wider inner zone extending 30 feet out, Zone 1; and an outer zone, extending from 30 feet to 100 feet, Zone 2.

-Zone 0 isn’t yet required by law, but CalFire stresses its importance, and legal regulations are in the works.
-This is the area closest to any structure and should be “hardscaped” with gravel, rocks, concrete or any material that can’t ignite.
-No mulch and limited plants.
-CalFire Zone includes decks and roofs in Zone 0, calling for removing vegetative debris such as leaves and needles, limiting combustible patio furniture or planters, replacing combustible fencing, gates or arbors with noncombustible alternatives and not storing garbage and recycling bins or RVs or trailers in this area.
+- CalFire includes decks and roofs in Zone 0, calling for removing vegetative debris such as leaves and needles, limiting combustible patio furniture or planters, and avoiding storing garbage and recycling bins or RVs or trailers in this area.